Cost of living in Canada

 Average salary in Canada by province

-According to Statistics Canada’s Canadian Income Survey 2019, median after-tax income of Canadian families and unattached individuals was $66,800 in 2020.
+According to Statistics Canada’s Canadian Income Survey 2022 (released on 26 April 2024), median after-tax income of Canadian families and unattached individuals was $70,500 in 2022.

-The Median after-tax income for by province in 2020 was:
+The Median after-tax income by province in 2022 was:

 Table 3: Canadian median after-tax income by province

-Using the same data looking at some of the biggest Canadian cities, the Median after-tax income of households is:
+Using the same data as above (Statistics Canada’s Canadian Income Survey 2022 (released on 26 April 2024)) looking at some of the biggest Canadian cities, the Median after-tax income of households is:

 Table 4: Canadian median after-tax income by city